sakibahammed/sakibahammed/README.md

 <br>

-- 🌱 I’m currently learning Machine Learning , solving problems in Leetcode and preparing for great place to perform
+- 🌱 I’m currently tryingout Machine Learning , solving problems in Leetcode and preparing for great place to perform
 - 👯 I’m looking to collaborate on various Open Source project
 - 💬 Ask me about anything like tech staff
 - 📫 How to reach me: I am one click away.
 Just mail me "omarahammed065@gmail.com"